moliver28/research-handbook/content/job-families/security/security-operations.md

 - Incorporate current security trends, advisories, publications, and academic research
 - Communicate risks and mitigations across multiple audiences

+### Trust & Safety

+- Monitor and mitigate abusive activity on GitLab.com
+- Triage and respond to Trust and Safety related incidents and reports
+- Create, maintain and improve operational workflows in Trust and Safety
+- Utilize log ingestion platforms for analyzing and identifying the tactics, techniques and patterns of abusive users
+- Assist with training and onboarding of new team members

+### Security Logging

+- Be part of the architectural direction, administration, maintenance, documentation, and oversight of the Security information and event management [[SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management)] solution
+- Create and maintain integrations and solutions for the log collection, aggregation, indexing, search, alerting
+- Manage implementation, enhancement and adoption of the solutions built by the team into operations
+- Utilize log ingestion platform for security analytics and identification of tactics, techniques and patterns of attackers
+- Collect and review security logs from all systems (Cloud Providers, GitLab, OS, G-Suite, OKTA, IDS, etc.)
+- Ensure compliance with internal policies, standards, and regulatory requirements

 ## Requirements

 - Ability to use GitLab
+- Good written and verbal communication skills, including proficiency to communicate over text-based mediums (Slack, GitLab Issues, Email) and the ability to succinctly document technical details
+- Experience working in site-reliability engineering, cloud security, system engineering, or similar positions
-- Experience with designing and implement processes and tools to improve incident handling and resolution
+- Experience with designing and implementing processes and tools to improve incident handling and resolution
+- Experience with Google Cloud Platform (preferred) or Amazon Web Services
+- Substantial knowledge of the Linux operating system
 - Technical knowledge of systems in a multi-tenant, cloud environment
-- Proficiency to communicate over a text-based medium (Slack, GitLab Issues, Email) and can succinctly document technical details
+- Experience with one or more programming languages (Python and either Ruby, Go, or PHP)
+- Demonstrated experience with running systems at scale
+- You are a team player and enjoy collaborating with cross-functional teams
+- You are a great communicator
+- You employ a flexible and constructive approach when solving problems
+- You are comfortable with moving forward when faced with ambiguity
-- Share our [values](/handbook/values/), and work in accordance with those values
+- You share our [values](/handbook/values/), and work in accordance with those values

+## Hiring Process

+Candidates for a position in the Security Operations team can expect the hiring process to follow the order below.
+Please keep in mind that candidates can be declined from the position at any stage of the process.

+- Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
+- Next, candidates will be invited to schedule an interview with Security Incident Response Team Manager
+- Candidates will then be invited to schedule an interview with 2 SIRT peers, one of which will be a Senior
+- Candidates will then be invited to schedule an interview with Director of Security Operations
+- Successful candidates will subsequently be made an offer via email

 ## Levels

-### Security Incident Response Team Engineer (Intermediate)
+### Security Operations Engineer (Intermediate)

-This position reports to the [Manager, Security Incident Response Team](#manager-security-incident-response-team).
+This position reports to the [Manager, Security Operations](#manager-security-incident-response-team) in your corresponding geographical region.

-#### Security Incident Response Team Engineer (Intermediate) Job Grade
+#### Security Operations Engineer (Intermediate) Job Grade

-The Security Incident Response Team Engineer is a [grade 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Security Operations Engineer is a [grade 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Security Incident Response Team Engineer (Intermediate) Responsibilities
+#### Security Operations Engineer (Intermediate) Responsibilities

 - Detect and respond to basic security incidents across the organization or GitLab.com
 - Implement and monitor security measures for the protection of corporate and production infrastructure